feroldi/ricing/other-formats/README.md

     $ ./convert.sh

-This will convert the book into all of the supported formats.
+This will convert the markdown files from book into all of the supported formats.
 These copies are stored in their respective subdirectories.

+_Important_: Every chapter filename must be addded to `chapters.txt` for this to function properly.

 ## Adding more formats